 - Navigate to the location of the unzipped COMSOL ISO package, click setup, and then choose New COMSOL 5.5 Installation.

-- At the license stage of the installation, use the following data, as shown in Figure 2:
+- At the license stage of the installation, use the following data:

 - Port number: 6601